yuliia/blog-management-system/README.md

 - netcore 3.0
 - MS SQL 2017

-To apply mugrations on DB run the following command from directory `blog-management-system/src/BlogManagementSystem`
+To apply migrations on DB run the following command from directory `blog-management-system/src/BlogManagementSystem`
 ```dotnet ef database update```

 Swagger available at